 APS rarely affects people in the same way and can involve almost any part of the body, so it could be helpful to familiarise yourself with all the possible symptoms and learn about the unpredictable nature of the condition.

-There are also books and guides to help you read around the subject, and we have produced some Fact Sheets which you can download and save, email and/or print out to give to your GP, hospital, dentist, employer and/or family and friends or anyone who you think might benefit from reading them.
+We have produced some Fact Sheets which you can download and save, email and/or print out to give to your GP, hospital, dentist, employer and/or family and friends or anyone who you think might benefit from reading them.

 One of the first things you can do to get help is join our charity.
 Being a friend of our charity means you will receive your welcome pack, get regular updates with our eNews and know you're allowing us to continue with our vital work.